Body Confusion: Plot

 Bruno, a Guardia Civil agent at a low-ebb, finds out that he actually is an actor (Alex) portraying a character in a movie.
+He seeks to reach out to the movie director in a parallel reality to get his affairs in order.

 Cast

 Production

 The film is a Cartel production.
 Shooting locations included Madrid and its surroundings.

 Release

 The film was presented at the Málaga Film Festival in April 2004.
 It was released theatrically in Spain on 13 August 2004.
+Distributed by Sólida, it was released theatrically on 13 August 2004.

 Reception

 Mirito Torreiro of Fotogramas rated the film 3 out of 5 stars, considering that the helmer get himself into a mess from which he emerges well and on his own feet, highlighting a script full of smart cheats.